Our submission deadline for the 2019-2020 school year was March 1, 2019.

 * The legal definition of assistive technology includes both assistive technology devices and services.
 An assistive technology device is any item, piece of equipment, or product system, whether acquired commercially off the shelf, modified, or customized, that is used to increase, maintain, or improve the functional capabilities of [individuals] with disabilities.
 [34 CFR 300.5] An assistive technology service means any service that directly assists [an individual] with a disability in the selection, acquisition, or use of an assistive technology device including training.
 [34CFR 300.6]

-The submission deadline is March 1, 2019.
-Grants will be awarded during the summer, with implementation for the 2019-2020 school year.
-Typical awards are $1000-$2500.
-Matching funds from PTO, PTA, or other school community groups are always welcome to increase the total of your grant request.
+The submission deadline was March 1, 2019.
+Grants are typically awarded during the summer, with implementation for the following school year.
+Awards are often between $1000-$2500.
+Matching funds from PTO, PTA, or other school community groups are always welcome to help satisfy the total of your grant request.

 CHECK OUT OUR NEW SIMPLIFIED GRANT APPLICATION!